Meteor-Community-Packages/meteor-simple-schema/README.md

     {exp: SimpleSchema.RegEx.Url, msg: "[label] must be a valid URL"}, {exp: SimpleSchema.RegEx.Id, msg: "[label] must be a valid alphanumeric ID"}
   ],
-  keyNotInSchema: "[label] is not allowed by the schema" });
+  keyNotInSchema: "[key] is not allowed by the schema" });
 ```